Mihirbhadauria/Portfolio_website/README.md

 5. create functionality to play video on website (DONE)

-6. implement "About" section
+6. implement "About" section (DONE)

-7. brief summary of myself and make sure to put socials i.e linkedin, github and Youtube
+7. brief summary of myself and make sure to put socials i.e linkedin, github and Youtube (DONE)

-8. Create a "Projects" heading >> leave it blank at the moment
+8. Create a "Projects" heading >> leave it blank at the moment (DONE)

 9. Install and setup tailwind css